KingoftheHomeless/in-other-words/README.md

 The examples above are somewhat disingeneuos; they cover only the simplest uses of the library.
 The library has a wide variety of features, and using them properly can get very complicated.
-Because of this, [`in-other-words` offers a wiki with guides covering more advanced topics of the library.](TODO) If you're interested in learning more about the library, or are struggling with a feature you're having a diffult time with, I encourage you to check it out!
+Because of this, [`in-other-words` offers a wiki covering more advanced topics of the library.](TODO) Check it out if you're interested in learning more about the library,  or are struggling with a feature or error message you're having a time with.

 ## Questions and errors